 - Low self-esteem

-- Maternal encouragement of weight loss and negative expressed emotion from the individual’s mother
+- Maternal encouragement of weight loss and negatively expressed emotion from the individual’s mother

-- Specific hobbies and occupations such as gymnastics, ballet, modeling, figure skaters, wrestlers, long-distance runners, and actors
+- Specific occupations or hobbies that focus on weight, such as gymnastics, ballet, modeling, figure skating, wrestling, long-distance running, or acting

 Evidence from twin studies has shown there may be a large genetic component to developing anorexia nervosa.
 Studies have shown that there may be a 50-80% heritability factor contributing to anorexia nervosa.
 Specific genes have been discovered that may contribute to the development of anorexia nervosa.